 Our bodies are comprised of several hundred different cell types, yet each cell possesses the same genetic material.
 This diversity arises from selectively activating genes that are particular to each cell type, whether it is skin, liver or brain.
 This activation is achieved by proteins called epigenetic regulators, which work to make specific regions of our genome more or less accessible to transcription.
 Unlike our fixed genome, epigenetic regulation is dynamic and reversible, allowing cells to respond to developmental and environmental cues.
-In the past few years, researchers have found that these regulators are often mutated in cancer, suggesting the exciting possibility that the features driving such cancers can be reversed.
+However, mutations in epigenetic regulators are commonly found in tumors, indicating that the regulation of cell identity is an important safeguard to prevent cancer.

 By examining the role of the BAF complex in macrophages and inflammatory cells, Hargreaves is beginning to pinpoint changes in packaged DNA to better explain the role of the BAF complex and other epigenetic regulators in inflammation and tumor immunity.